aplteam/Tatin/docs/SyntaxReference.md

 You may omit the group name; that does not make a difference when the name is used only within one group anyway, but if it is used in more than one group, then all of them are listed.

+If version precedence cannot be established from the version numbers alone (often a problem with beta versions) then the publishing date is taken into account.

-By default the publishing date is not included, but you may change this by passing a 1 as `⍺`.
-In that case an additional column is added to the result.
+By default, the publishing date is not included, but you may change this by passing a 1 as `⍺`.
+In that case, an additional column is added to the result.

 Note that the package ID might use any case, meaning that if the package's name is `foo-Goo` then you might as well spell it `foo-GOO` or `FOO-goo`: it would not make a difference